argoproj/argo-cd/docs/user-guide/helm.md

 ## Declarative

 You can install Helm charts through the UI, or in the declarative GitOps way.
+Helm is only used to inflate charts, the lifecycle of the application is handle by  ArgoCD.
 Here is an example:

 ```yaml
 apiVersion: argoproj.io/v1alpha1